ansible/ansible/docsite/latest/rst/guide_aws.rst

     $ yum install python-boto

+You can also install it via pip if you want.

 Provisioning
 ````````````

-The ec2 module provides the ability to provision instance(s) within EC2.
-Typically the provisioning task will be performed against your Ansible master server as a local_action.
+The ec2 module provides the ability to provision instances within EC2.
+Typically the provisioning task will be performed against your Ansible master server as a local_action statement.

 .. note::